stamourv/classicthesis-scribble/README.md

 ClassicThesis Scribble
 ======================

-Port/adaptation of the classicthesis LaTeX style to Scribble.
+Scribble wrapper for the classicthesis LaTeX style.